gradle/gradle/design-docs/component-metadata.md

 - Add a branch attribute to the generated ivy descriptor if the `IvyModuleDescriptor` has a non-empty branch value.
 - Add read-only 'branch' property to both `IvyModuleMetadata` and `IvyModuleVersionMetaData` (internal).
 - Populate the branch property from the Ivy module descriptor
+- Sync up the IvyModuleDescriptor and IvyModuleMetadata:
+    - add extra-info to descriptor (validate keys as per branch)
+    - add ivyStatus to IvyModuleMetadata (should always return the value from the descriptor, not the value set on ComponentMetadataDetails).
+- Rename IvyModuleDescriptor -> IvyModuleDescriptorSpec, IvyModuleMetadata -> IvyModuleDescriptor
+- Validate status in ValidatingIvyPublisher as for branch

 ### Test coverage